kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **3. Catalog existence-based stacks characterization (Analysis 1)** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), species derivation of their stacks were characterized based on the 'reference array'.
 The output data was saved as (Output_of_catalog_derivation_for_unknown_samples_based_on_step1_analysis.csv).

 **4. Preparation of genotypic data for the sequence-based stacks characterization (Analysis 2)** **:** In the test samples (Dalle Khursani and positive control accessions in *C.annuum* complex), genotype data in catalogs shared with multiple species of *C.annuum* complex were prepared.
-These dataset was saved as the directory named 'Admixture_dataset', utilized for Admixture analysis at Step.3
+These dataset was saved as the directory named 'Admixture_dataset', utilized as input directory for Admixture analysis at Step.3

-# Step.3 Sequence-based stack characterization
+# Step.3 Sequence-based stack characterization ((Analysis2)
 **!!!Attention!!!** **:** This repository contains all input data and scripts, so anyone can run this job.

 ・In the Step.3, admixture analysis was performed in more than two species-common catalogs using the shell command **'admixture' in admixture (v1.3.0)**.

 ・Script and input directory were saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.3
 #
-**・Input directory** **:** directory containing all input data for admixture analysis (https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.3/Admixture_dataset)
+**・Input directory (Admixture_dataset)** **:** directory containing all input data for admixture analysis, which was also the output directory obtained by Step.2 as described above. (https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.3/Admixture_dataset)

 This directory first contains four directories for unknown samples as below,